wlab2021/DSRNAFold/README.md

 ## Data

-The dataset is sourced from the RNAStralign、ArchiveII and bpRNA.
+The dataset is sourced from the RNAStralign, ArchiveII, bpRNA and EternaBench.
 Download and extract it to the ts2vec/datasets directory.

 ## Model
 Place the trained model into the corresponding folder under RNAfold/model.